Hungarian–Romanian War: November 1918 – March 1919

 On 10 November 1918, Romania re-entered the war on the side of the Allied forces, with similar objectives to those of 1916.
 King Ferdinand called for the mobilisation of the Romanian Army and ordered it to attack by crossing the Carpathian Mountains into Transylvania.
 The 1st Vânători and the 7th and 8th Infantry divisions, stationed in Moldavia, were the first units to be mobilised.
 The 8th was sent to Bukovina and the other two were sent to Transylvania.
 On 13 November, the 7th entered Transylvania at the Prisăcani River in the Eastern Carpathians.
 The 1st then entered Transylvania at Palanca, Bacău.

-On 1 December, the Union of Transylvania with Romania was officiated by the elected representatives of the Romanian people of Transylvania, who proclaimed a union with Romania.
+On 1 December, the Union of Transylvania with Romania was officiated by the 1,228 elected representatives of the Romanian people of Transylvania, Banat, Crișana and Maramureș, who proclaimed the union with Romania.
 Later, the Transylvanian Saxons and Banat Swabians also supported the union.
 On 7 December, Brașov was occupied by the Romanian Army.
 Later that month, Romanian units reached the line of the Mureș River, a demarcation line that had been agreed upon by the representatives of the Allies and Hungary at the Armistice of Belgrade.

 Following a request from Romania, the Allied Command in the east, led by French General Louis Franchet d'Espèrey, allowed the Romanian Army to advance to the line of the western Carpathians.
 The 7th Infantry division advanced toward Cluj, and the 1st division advanced in toward Alba Iulia.
 On 24 December, units of the Romanian Army entered Cluj-Napoca.
-By 22 January 1919, the Romanian army controlled all the territory to the Mures River.
+By 22 January 1919, the Romanian army controlled all the territory to the Mureș River.
 The 7th and 1st divisions were spread thinly and so the 2nd Division was sent to Sibiu and the 6th Division to Brașov.
-Two new infantry divisions, the 16th and 18th, were formed from Romanian soldiers previously mobilised in the Austro-Hungarian Army.
+Two new infantry divisions, the 16th and 18th, were formed from soldiers previously mobilised in the Austro-Hungarian Army.
 A unified command of the Romanian Army in Transylvania was established.
-Its headquarters were at Sibiu, with Gener Traian Moșoiu in command.
+Its headquarters were at Sibiu, with General Traian Moșoiu in command.
 Although Romania controlled new territories, it did not encompass all ethnic Romanians in the region.

 On 28 February 1919, at the Paris Peace Conference, the Allies notified Hungary of a new demarcation line to which the Romanian army would advance.
 The line coincided with railways connecting Satu Mare, Oradea, and Arad.
 However, the Romanian Army was not to enter those cities.
 A demilitarised zone was to be created extending from the new demarcation line to 5 km beyond the line.
 The demilitarised zone represented the extent of Romanian territorial requests on Hungary.
 The retreat of the Hungarian Army behind the western border of the demilitarised zone was to begin on 22 March.